College of the Environment Policy for Contribution to Student Meeting Attendance

 - All presentations you have given in the last 24 months at meetings, conferences, or workshops.

-- why your participation in this conference should be supported by the College of the Environment above the dozens of other students seeking support from across the College;
+- why this student’s participation in this conference should be supported by the College of the Environment above the dozens of other students seeking support from across the College;

 - why grant/contract support is not available to cover all expenses;